 Lastly, it is never too early to consider the importance of your expert successfully withstanding an evidentiary challenge.
 If the opposing party seeks to exclude the testimony of an expert witness, the standard is dependent on the jurisdiction.
 Courts that follow the long-time standard articulated in Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923) must find that the expert’s opinion is generally accepted within the scientific community.
 Courts that follow the standard set forth in Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993) will consider a non-exhaustive list of factors such as the expert’s methodology and reliability.
 Regardless of the standard employed, a court’s prior rulings as to the admissibility of an expert’s opinion should be thoroughly researched in order to gauge the likelihood of the expert surviving a challenge in your own case.

-The quickest way to find the most comprehensive information on any opposing expert’s litigation history is by accessing an Expert Witness Challenge Study.
-Challenge Studies provide overviews of any expert’s gatekeeping challenge outcomes across federal and state jurisdictions.
-Each Challenge Study report provides in-depth explanations for exclusion or admission of testimony along with detailed analyses of an expert’s strengths and weaknesses.
-These reports are critical for assessing the integrity of the opposition’s experts, giving attorneys a leg-up when facing the opposition in court.
+The quickest way to find the most comprehensive information on any opposing expert’s litigation history is by accessing a comprehensive expert due diligence tool like Expert Radar.
+Expert Radar provides an overview of any expert’s gatekeeping challenge outcomes across federal and state jurisdictions.
+Each Radar provides in-depth explanations for the exclusion or admission of testimony.
+These profiles are critical for assessing the integrity of the opposition’s experts, giving attorneys a leg-up when facing the opposition in court.
 As the old maxim tells us, if you know your enemy – you are almost certain of a victory.
-You can download a sample Challenge Study here.

 Overall, in order to avoid the pitfalls of choosing an inappropriate or unqualified expert, background checks, in addition to a thorough vetting process, are necessary.
 At Expert Institute, a background check can be performed on a potential expert in just a few days.
 Obtaining a clean and reliable record on your expert makes it invariably easier to focus on the substantive issues and to ensure the best outcome for your case.